 Max. resolution: 4K

-The PS4 Pro launched in November 2016, meaning it's just coming up to its fourth birthday.
+The PS4 Pro launched in November 2016, meaning it's a ways past its fourth birthday.
 Its MSRP is $399, which is $100 more than the $299 PS4 Slim, about $100 cheaper than the standard PS5 and the same as the PS5 Digital Edition.
 Unfortunately you'll likely struggle to find a PS4 Pro still for sale now retailers have cleared their stocks to make way for the PS5, but you might still find some, even a few with bundled games, if you search for them.

 PS4 Pro: Design